ibm-cloud-docs/power-iaas/downloading-fixes.md

 SUMA sets up an automated interface to download fixes and updates from a fix distribution website to your system.
 You can configure SUMA to periodically check the availability of specific new fixes and technology levels.
 With SUMA, you do not have to manually retrieve maintenance updates.

 When you configure SUMA in an AIX logical partition (LPAR) or as the NIM master, SUMA establishes a connection to the fix distribution website and downloads the available service update.
-If your configuration contains a firewall that blocks the connection to the fix distribution website, you must customize the firewall rules to allow SUMA to connect to the following IP addresses (SUMA connects to one of these IP addresses based on your geography):

-- 129.42.56.189
-- 129.42.60.189
-- 129.42.54.189

-The port numbers of the fix distribution website can be either 80 for *HTTP* or 443 for *HTTPS*.
-{: note}

-To verify that SUMA can get through your firewall to the IBM fix servers, run the following command (from the AIX system where you want to download the fixes), `/usr/esa/bin/verifyConnectivity -tw`.
+To verify that SUMA can get through to the IBM fix servers, run the following command (from the AIX system where you want to download the fixes), `/usr/esa/bin/verifyConnectivity -tw`.
 If the tests fail, work with your network security team to determine why you are unable to access the servers.

 You can access the SUMA configuration by running the [suma command](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/s_commands/suma.html){: new_window}{: external} or by using the `SMIT suma` fast path.
 When you create a SUMA policy, you must specify a request type that specifies the type of download.